KITLoveWF/22110046_MaiDucKien/22110046_MaiDucKien.md

 After attacking, we see that the asm program copy /etc/passwd to /tmp/outfile, not /tmp/pwfile

-Conclusion: The buffer overflow vulnerability in the C program was successfully exploited using shellcode injection.
+**Conclusion**: The buffer overflow vulnerability in the C program was successfully exploited using shellcode injection.

-**Conclusion**: comment text about the screenshot or simply answered text for the question

 # Task 2: Attack on database of DVWA